laurent22/joplin/readme/faq.md

 ## Why is it named Joplin?

 The name comes from the composer and pianist [Scott Joplin](https://en.wikipedia.org/wiki/Scott_Joplin), which I often listen to.
 His name is also easy to remember and type so it felt like a good choice.
-And, to quote a user on Hacker News, "though Scott Joplin's ragtime musical style has a lot in common with some very informal music, his own approach was more educated, sophisticated, and precise.
-Every note was in its place for a reason, and he was known to prefer his pieces to be performed exactly as written.
-So you could say that compared to the people who came before him, his notes were more organized".